upsidr/importer/docs/getting-started/examples-markdown.md

 ## 🎯 Full Example

-The below steps allow you to experiment Importer offerings without cloning this repository.
+The below steps allow you to experiment with the Importer offerings without cloning this repository.

 You need to have Importer installed.